 Riding for the Disabled offers children and adults the experience and freedom of horse riding to improve their confidence through riding, games and competitions.
 Lessons are a form of therapy for riders, and can improve balance, strength and social skills.
-The difference that horse riding makes to the lives of disabled adult and children makes RDA a fun and rewarding experience for all involved.
+The difference that horse riding makes to the lives of disabled adults and children makes RDA a fun and rewarding experience for all involved.

 So if you fancy trying something new, come along to one of our yards and see the difference we make helping these adults and children.
 We support and organise volunteers based at University Park throughout the week at three different yards.
 With thanks to the SB Riding Club, we are now able to support volunteers from Sutton Bonington on Wednesday afternoons.

-We also offer riding sessions for University of Nottingham students and staff who receive any form of university support for you to get in the saddle and experience riding for yourself.
+We also offer riding sessions for University of Nottingham students and staff who recieve any form of university support for you to get in the saddle and experience riding for yourself.
 To find out more or to start a non-committal discussion about what we can do for you, please contact our Disability Sport Officer Hannah Webber: email@example.com or our Riding for the Disabled Officer at firstname.lastname@example.org

 We offer one off volunteering days as well as regular volunteering opportunities which enable you to build a good relationship with both riders and yard members.
 The sessions take place every Wednesday and Saturday afternoon and throughout the week at three different yards within the Nottinghamshire area.